-6.5.5 Park / Pond Facing Dwellings
+7.8.6 Park / Pond Facing Dwellings

-Given the prominence of the Neighbourhood Park and its role as a focus and gathering space for the community, dwellings that front onto parks and public walkways/vistas shall be designed in a manner that considers and complements the exposure from this public open space.
+Given the prominence of the Neighbourhood Park and its role as a focus and gathering space for the community, dwellings that front onto parks and public walkways/vistas shall be designed in a manner that considers and complements the exposure to this public open space.

-- Where feasible, dwellings shall be oriented with main entrances facing onto the park. - Given that these dwellings are very visible from the main gathering space within the community, an enhanced architectural treatment consistent with the architectural style shall be implemented, such as substantial front porches, prominent, well proportioned windows, a projecting bay, articulated wall treatment and other design elements that enhances the front elevation. - The use of upgraded materials and detailing, such as stone or precast elements, dichromatic brick, quoining, etc. shall be integrated into the elevation design. - Dwellings are encouraged to have wider and deeper porches that effectively allow for multiple seating and will promote 'eyes on the street', which results in an informal monitoring of the park and its activities. - Park facing dwellings shall have available a variety of model types, elevation types and colour packages.
-However, a cohesive, harmonious relationship shall be achieved for all lots. - Where feasible, dwellings shall be oriented to front onto the park.
+- Given that these dwellings are very visible from the main gathering space within the community, an enhanced architectural treatment consistent with the architectural style shall be implemented, such as substantial front porches, prominent, well proportioned windows, a projecting bay, articulated wall treatment and other design elements that enhances the front elevation. - The use of upgraded materials and detailing, such as stone or precast elements, dichromatic brick, quoining, etc. shall be integrated into the elevation design. - Dwellings are encouraged to have wider and deeper porches that effectively allow for multiple seating and will promote 'eyes on the street', which results in an informal monitoring of the park and its activities. - Park facing dwellings shall have available a variety of model types, elevation types and colour packages.
+However, a cohesive, harmonious relationship shall be achieved for all lots.